xMrFinlandx/WorldGraphEditorDocumentation/README.md

 To create a custom implementation:
 - Inherit from `PassageBase`, `TeleportBase`, or implement `ITransitionComponent`.
-- Use the [Dropdown class](#dropdown-class) and [related methods](#populating-dropdown-with-graph-data) in `WorldGraphContainer` to create dropdowns for initializing the current port or selecting any port in the graph.
+- Use the [PortsDropdown class](#portsdropdown-class) and [related methods](#populating-portsdropdown-with-graph-data) in `WorldGraphContainer` to create dropdowns for initializing the current port or selecting any port in the graph.
 - Implement the `GetGuid()` method, which returns the `Guid` of the current port.
 - Use the `Refresh()` method to update fields with data from `TransitionManager` and `WorldGraphContainer`.